 Who would you recommend in the IT community?
 Who has influenced you?

 I would recommend checking anything out by Kelsey Hightower - He is a Kubernetes and Container guru.
 If you have a spare week check out Kubernetes - The Hard Way.
-It teaches Kubernetes with no automated deployment tools going a long way to understand core components.
+It teaches Kubernetes with no automated deployment tools going a long way to understanding core components.

 What is your next goal?